KristofDhondt/demo-training/README.md

 # demo-training
-create a demo for training
+create a demo for training.